B-STEM Honors Program

 What is B-STEM?

-B-STEM stands for Business, Science, Technology, Engineering and Math.
 B-STEM’s hallmark is a 4-year course sequence* that integrates STEM fields with business strategies into a cohesive learning model.
 B-STEM provides students with the ability to think critically, work collaboratively and communicate effectively—the skills students need for advanced degrees and real-world applications.
+The goal of the program is to prepare students to succeed in Business and STEM majors in college and to give students the skills needed for successful professional careers:

 • Collaboration: The ability to work with others to achieve a common goal.